finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope of the transaction portfolio.
-            var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var executionIds = new List<string>(); // List<string> | The ids of the executions to cancel.
+            var scope = scope_example;  // string | The scope that the transaction portfolio will be created in. var createRequest = new CreateTransactionPortfolioRequest(); // CreateTransactionPortfolioRequest | The definition and details of the transaction portfolio. (optional)

             try
             {
-                // [EARLY ACCESS] Cancel executions
+                // Create portfolio
-                DeletedEntityResponse result = apiInstance.CancelExecutions(scope, code, executionIds);
+                Portfolio result = apiInstance.CreatePortfolio(scope, createRequest);
                 Debug.WriteLine(result);
             }
             catch (Exception e)